This post may include affiliate links. Thank you for your support.

 Overhead photo of a head of fresh broccoli cut into bite-size florets on a large wood cutting board with a knife next to the florets.

-About this easy cheesy baked broccoli dip
+Ingredients for cheesy broccoli dip

 • Yellow Onion: Half of a large yellow onion adds a touch of mild onion flavor.

-• Spices & Seasonings: Fresh garlic, crushed red pepper flakes, kosher salt and ground black pepper all provide tons of flavor!
+• Spices & Seasonings: Fresh garlic, crushed red pepper flakes, kosher salt and ground black pepper all provide tons of flavor.

 • Dairy: The combination of Sour cream, milk and mayonnaise give the dip a thick and creamy texture while providing a slightly tangy flavor.